First there is something I feel I must say:

 Still, it was a big day.
 Why?
 Well, I am a proud member of the ‘Green Pepper Haterz Club’ and for many, many years I lumped all peppers of the green variety into the fold.
 But then this dish was part of an assortment set out for folks to enjoy and everything changed.
 Truth is if I had known that any form of pepper that was green was layered within I might have passed it by but our relationship was meant to be and I took a chance on love and was swept away for a lifetime.
 The club name needs to be changed to ‘Green BELL Pepper Haterz Club’ since they are the reviled ones…Hatch, poblano, jalapeno and serrano…they have all become my friends.

 I don’t have a clue who won or lost that game or even the people I was with; but I wanted the recipe bad so I hunted down the person who made it (BI – Before Internet).
 Now it’s sure to be on the menu for some get together every single year.
-It just seemed the perfect fit for this post where I wanted to create a collection of Game Day Favorites; this dish is my quintessential favorite.
 It’s simple too; a mixture of cheeses are layered with chiles and it’s all held together during baking with some eggs and milk.
-Topped for the last part of the bake with tomato sauce that has been flavored with onion, jalapeno and garlic which is topped with a dollop of sour cream and I think it’s simply to die for.
-Albeit a spicy to die for.
+Topped for the last part of the bake with tomato sauce that has been flavored with onion, jalapeno and garlic and then finished with a dollop of sour cream, I think it’s simply to die for.

 - 8-10 green chiles; roasted, cleaned and seeded (I used a milder Hatch green chile)

 - 1 lb. grated Muenster cheese